 I’ve had a book on my bedside table since July and I still haven’t read it.
 This is highly unusual since I purchased it myself.
 I only buy books that I want to read, but I just can’t get into this one.
 No kidding, the title is Procrastination: Why You Do It, What to Do About It Now.
+It’s the book on the bottom of the pile of books in the picture above.

 I saw it in the Harvard bookstore when I was on a course and thought, “Someday I should read that.”
 I returned a week later with my family to sight-see and I of course went back to the bookstore because that is what I do – I buy books, lots of them.
 And I saw it again.
 And I thought, “Well, if I don’t buy it now I guess that proves I am a procrastinator.”
 And since that conflicts with my self-image (although not necessarily with my experience), I bought it and I felt great.